By Patrick Soko

 Issues of climate change and the ever-increasing price of farming inputs have made cultivating maize a big financial burden for most farmers in the Country.

-Meanwhile, some farmers have called on government through the ministry of agriculture to assist them with processing machines that will enable them to add value to crops such as sunflower to make edible oil.
+Meanwhile, some farmers who were Exhibiting at the just ended Show interviewed by 5FM News called on the government through the Ministry of Agriculture to assist them with processing Machines that will enable them to add value to crops such as sunflower to make edible oil.